sabdollahi/WinBinVec/README.md

   <li> Extract the downloaded files into the "DATASET" directory. </li>
     <li> Run: python3 WinBinVec.py</li>
 </ol>
-If you want to get the other models' performance, you need to run <p  style="color:red;">python3 [A-MODEL-NAME].py</p> by replacing [A-MODEL-NAME] with the name of your model of interest.
+If you want to get the other models' performance, you need to run <b>python3 [A-MODEL-NAME].py</b> by replacing [A-MODEL-NAME] with the name of your model of interest.
 <br>
 We also designed a second version of the WinBinVec model, WinBinVec-FC.
 In this case, we utilized fully-connected layers modules instead of 1-dimensional convolutional module.
 The results (accuracy, PR, and AUC) reveal that the original version of the WinBinVec model (using 1-dimensional convolutional module) outperforms the second version.
 <br>